 In the theological hypothesis, the creation of time and the world was possible.
 Therefore, the possibility is an attribute that supposes an object, but there is no possibility in the Divine, for everything in Him is a necessary immutable act.
 The object of the eternal possibility can only be the matter and if we do prove that the matter is eternal, then, the whole universe is eternal as well.
-To clear the confusion between the two meanings of possibility, Al -Ghazali drew a distinction between the logical point of view, in which the opposite of the term possible is impossible and the ontological standpoint, in which the opposite of the term possible is real, or rather, the absolute real, which means the necessary1.
+To clear the confusion between the two meanings of possibility, Al -Ghazali drew a distinction between the logical point of view, in which the opposite of the term possible is impossible and the ontological standpoint, in which the opposite of the term possible is real, or rather, the absolute real, which means the necessary.
 In Tafafut al-Falasifa(The Incoherence of Philosophers), Al-Ghazali exposed the views of philosophers of the possibility of the existence of the world.
 Philosophers argued that the existence of the world was possible before its existence, as it is impossible that the world was impossible and then, became possible.
-This possibility has no beginning because it is still there, and
+This possibility has no beginning because it is still there, and consequently, the world is still possible to exist.
+Al-Ghazali replied to these claims by stating that when we say the world is possible to exist, means that it is not impossible to exist.
+If it is possible to exist eternally, then, it is not impossible to exist eternally.
+In this case, we cannot say the world is possible to exist eternally, and accordingly, we cannot say it is still possible to exist.
+If we do deny that the world is not still possible to exist, then, we can assert that this possibility has a beginning.
+In consequence, if we can assert that such a possibility has a beginning, then, the world was not possible before that.
+Al-Ghazali concluded that the assertion that the world was not possible before leads to the possibility that God was not capable of its creation.
+Furthermore, the estimation of the world is bigger than it is, and the creation of a body above the world is possible, and another above that body is also possible ad infinitum.
+There is no end to the possibility of the increase, albeit the existence of infinite fullness is not possible.
+Likewise, an infinite existence is not possible, 1 Al-Ghazali went further by falsifying the view of philosophers arguing that, as the world did not exist before its existence, its status changed from impotence to capability and the world itself from impossibility to possibility.
+According to Al-Ghazali, this view is not logical and the only rational explanation is that the world existed through a divine will2.

 1 Lucretius, On the Nature of the Universe, trans.
 Ronald Melville, Don and Peta fowler, p.66.
+2Don Fowler, Lucretius on Atomic Motion.
+A Commentary on De Rerum Natura, Book Two, Bryn Mawr Classical Review. p.513.